Gistyr/GOBSG/README.md

 ### Mandatory Settings
 - `this_server_url`: The URL for this server
     - "https://secure.mysite.com"
-- `cookie_name`: The name of the cookie stored on the users device
+- `cookie_name`: The name of the cookie stored on the user's device
     - "mysite_bff_sid"
 - `cookie_domain`: The domain for this server
     - "secure.mysite.com"